SU-SWS/ucomm-logo-generator/README.md

 ## Usage

-2. **Choose Layout Style**: Select between options with a vertical (stacked) or horizontal logo orientation
+1. **Choose Layout Style**: Select between multiple display options in either a vertical (stacked) or horizontal logo orientation
-1. **Enter Department/Unit Name**: Add your Stanford department, school, or unit name
+2. **Enter Department/Unit Name**: Add your Stanford department, school, or unit name
-1. **Preview**: See real-time changes with official Stanford styling
+3. **Preview**: See real-time changes with official Stanford styling (preview shown at 6x actual size for better visibility)
-1. **Export**: Download your logo in preferred format while maintaining brand compliance.
+4. **Export**: Download your logo in preferred format while maintaining brand compliance.
 The ZIP download includes all file types and black and white versions.

 ## Logo Types